 Each region has it’s particular cuisine specialities, and our customised tour itineraries always feature the freshest of sea food, olive oil, figs and cherries along the Dalmatian coast; porcini and truffles of Istria; to the spicier foods of Slavonija, smoked meats, excellent salamis and world class cheeses, not to mention an exciting range of quality wines.
 White wines of the north and east,(malvazia in Istria, graševina from Slavonija,) and red wines further south, particularly the Plavac of Dalmatia, are so enjoyable with the local cuisine.

 Something for everyone.
 Here in this small country with a population of only 4 million you will find a large range of tours.
-Boasting many activities, including sailing and cruising, walking tours, cycling, history art and culture tours, religious, scenic, luxury, diving, cooking classes, Slowfood and wine tours..and moving rapidly to the fore is Croatian Health Tourism where visitors can indulge in the latest facial and body treatments and surgery by world class surgeons and therapists, using state of the art equipment and technology at a very compeditive cost.
+Boasting many activities, including sailing and cruising, walking tours, cycling, history art and culture tours, religious, scenic, luxury, diving, river rafting, cooking classes, Slowfood and wine tours..and moving rapidly to the fore is Croatian Health Tourism where visitors can indulge in the latest facial and body treatments and surgery by world class surgeons and therapists, using state of the art equipment and technology at a very competitive cost.

 Natural Health and Skincare abounds in Croatia.
 A wide variety of naturally growing herbs in Croatia are plentiful, providing excellent 100% natural skincare products for both beauty and problematic skins, internal illnesses and conditions.
 Natural therapists and naturopaths provide excellent services and natural healthcare. some of the very best healers are our grandmothers.
 They know the herbs of their local regions and are natural healers within their families and communities..always ready to offer care and advice.